Disability Rights International

-Disability Rights International (DRI), formerly Mental Disability Rights International, is a Washington, DC–based human rights advocacy organization dedicated to promoting the human rights and full participation in society of persons with disabilities worldwide.
+Disability Rights International (DRI), formerly Mental Disability Rights International, is a Washington, DC–based human rights advocacy organization.
 DRI documents conditions, publishes reports, and promotes international oversight of the rights of persons with disabilities.

 DRI was founded in 1993 by attorney Eric Rosenthal and jointly established by the Washington College of Law Center for Human Rights and the Bazelon Center for Mental Health Law.
 Since 1993, DRI has expanded offices into three countries including Serbia, Mexico, and Ukraine.

 Reports and press coverage

 Since its founding, DRI has published reports on conditions and experiences of persons with disabilities including: